torvalds/linux/Documentation/driver-api/media/drivers/ccs/ccs.rst

 Register definition generator
 -----------------------------

-The ccs-regs.txt file contains MIPI CCS register definitions that are used to produce C source code files for definitions that can be better used by programs written in C language.
+The ccs-regs.asc file contains MIPI CCS register definitions that are used to produce C source code files for definitions that can be better used by programs written in C language.
 As there are many dependencies between the produced files, please do not modify them manually as it's error-prone and